sfornal/heweb19-inn1/src/site/slides/slide-11.md

 ---
 ### Installed / Waiting

-* The Service Worker is ready to take over control of your web site
+* The service worker is ready
-* If there is a previous Service Worker, it remains in control until the user leaves your site completely
+* Any previous service worker remains in control until all clients close
-* Once the user revisits your site, the new Service Worker moves on to **Activating**
+* On a revisit, the new service worker moves to **Activating**